 __ 4.
 Sacred Essentials.
 Does your strategy use build from your sacred essentials?
 Sacred essentials are the “must do” actions in your work that create the majority of the results.
 Sacred essentials can be shouted as the elevator closes between you and your donor, “We focus on the education of young mothers.”

 __ 5.
 Clarity.
 Excellent strategy offers direction, not dust.
 It is busy poking you with the directives useful for decisions.
 Which donors might we contact?
 The ones excited about the strategy.
 What should I do next?
-The option most consistent with the strategy.
+The option is most consistent with the strategy.
 When you consult your strategy, does it provide answers?

 __ 6.
 Grounded.
 If you ask Google Maps for walking directions to London from North America, you get an untenable itinerary that includes a kayak ride across the Atlantic.
 This kind of strategy is not a GPS-enabled strategy; it’s a fantasy.
 Many strategic plans contain similar advice, such as “Raise the money.”
 Can you trace a logical, realistic path to your goal?

 __ 7.
 Reflect Your Now.
-Every night, you leave your office and you arrive home by your own path.
+Every night, you leave your office and you arrive home on your own path.
 No one else takes the same journey.
 No one else starts exactly from where you start to reach your destination.

 __ 8.
 Endpoint.
 Worthwhile strategies focus on endpoints and flex for detours and shortcuts.
 Does your strategy continue to provide guidance ahead even when specific details change?